On the geometry of K\"ahler--Frobenius manifolds and their classification: Classification of K ahler--Frobenius manifolds

+A Hantzsche--Wendt $n$-manifold is a (non-necessarily) orientable flat manifold in dimension $n\geq 3$, with holonomy group $\Z_2^{n-1}$.
+This generalises the original version of a Hantzsche--Wendt manifold, which is a 3-dimensional manifold with vanishing first Betti number $b_1=0$.
 The non-orientable case occurs for each dimension $n\geq2$.
 The orientable case occurs only in each odd dimension $n\geq 3.$ Any complex orientable Hantzsche--Wendt manifold has a spin structure.
 The holonomy representation $\Z^{n-1}_2\to U(n)$ of an orientable complex Hantzsche--Wendt manifold has its image in $SU(n)$.

 \,